algolia/instantsearch/docgen/src/guides/v3-migration.md

 This document helps you migrate from InstantSearch 2 to InstantSearch 3.

-InstantSearch 3 introduces some breaking changes in the widget's naming, options and markup.
+InstantSearch 3 introduces some breaking changes in the widgets' naming, options and markup.

 ## InstantSearch

 ### `appId` and `apiKey` are replaced by `searchClient`

-### Previous usage
+#### Previous usage

 1. [Import `InstantSearch.js`](https://community.algolia.com/instantsearch.js/v2/getting-started.html#install-instantsearchjs)
 2. Initialize InstantSearch